 Case Inventory Technician

-PURPOSE: To move evidence submissions received in TEDAC among multiple technical specialty units within the laboratory.
+PURPOSE: To move evidence submissions among multiple technical specialty units within a forensic laboratory facility.
 To assist in reviewing and evaluating incoming evidence submissions to help determine the nature and extent of examination requests and assist in assigning specific scientific disciplines to conduct necessary analyses.
 To provide routine support and may receive training in explosives handling, reconstruction, and testing.

 ESSENTIAL JOB FUNCTIONS: